aws-samples/serverless-coffee-workshop/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 7. With the state selected, the attribute panel on the right shows the configuration for this state.
 - In the *Configuration tab*, for *State Name*, enter `Barista timedout`.
 - In the *Output tab*, for *Result*, enter `"Barista timedout"` (including the quotes).
+- Select *Add Original input to output using ResultPath*
+- In the input field enter `$.cause`.

 8. Choose **Apply and exit**.
 In the Edit page, choose **Save**.